Feasibility Study

 v.
 Personal Health Records (PHR): is an app that electronically stores all health related information of the individual, in a manner that conforms with national interoperability standards.
 While the record can be built on information from multiple sources, full control regarding managing records rests with the patient.
 This can be integrated with other facilities such as telemedicine, e-pharmacy, and also used for creating a national health registry.

-Key features of the NDHM include the following20:1.
-Rajasimha HK, Shirol PB, Ramamoorthy P, Hegde M, Barde S, Chandru V, et al. Organization for rare diseases India (ORDI) – addressing the challenges and opportunities for the Indian rare diseases’ community.
+1. Rajasimha HK, Shirol PB, Ramamoorthy P, Hegde M, Barde S, Chandru V, et al. Organization for rare diseases India (ORDI) – addressing the challenges and opportunities for the Indian rare diseases’ community.
 Genet Res.
 2014;96:e009 2.
 Choudhury MC, Saberwal G. The role of patient organizations in the rare disease ecosystem in India: an interview based study.
 Orphanet J Rare Dis.
 2019 Dec;14(1):117.
 3. Choudhury MC, Saberwal G. The work, goals, challenges, achievements, and recommendations of orphan medicinal product organizations in India: an interview-based study.
 Orphanet J Rare Dis.
 2019 Dec;14(1):241.
 4. DART successfully develops India’s first medicine to treat Duchenne Muscular Dystrophy [Internet].
 Asianet News Network Pvt Ltd. [cited 2020 Oct 7].
 Available from: https://newsable.asianetnews.com/india/dart-successfully-develops-india-s-first-medicine-to-cure-duchenne-muscular-dystrophy-dnm-qh24bb 5.
 Bhattacharya A, Bhattacharya S. Patient-driven initiatives for prioritizing drug discovery for rare diseases.
 Indian J Med Res.
 2019;149(3):326 6.
 Bajaj A, Mathew S, Vellarikkal SK, Sivadas A, Bhoyar RC, Joshi K, et al. Genomics of rare genetic diseases—experiences from India.
 Human Genomics.
 2019 Sep 25;13(1):52.
 7. Rare Diseases Policy FINAL.pdf [Internet]. [cited 2020 Oct 5].
 Available from: https://main.mohfw.gov.in/sites/default/files/Rare%20Diseases%20Policy%20FINAL.pdf 8.
 National Policy for Rare Diseases 2020 | Ministry of Health and Family Welfare | GOI [Internet]. [cited 2020 Oct 5].
 Available from: https://main.mohfw.gov.in/newshighlights/national-policy-rare-diseases-2020 9.
 Perappadan BS.
 National Policy for Rare Diseases-2020 is ‘just another piece of paper’, say patient groups.
 The Hindu [Internet].
 2020 Jan 15 [cited 2020 Oct 5]; Available from: https://www.thehindu.com/news/national/national-policy-for-rare-diseases-2020-is-just-another-piece-of-paper-say-patient-groups/article30568564.ece 10. gsr227e.pdf [Internet]. [cited 2020 Oct 8].
 Available from: https://cdsco.gov.in/opencms/resources/UploadCDSCOWeb/2018/UploadGazette_NotificationsFiles/gsr227e.pdf 11.
 The Indian Rare Disease Registry [Internet]. [cited 2020 Oct 5].
 Available from: http://bmi.icmr.org.in/irdr/index.php 12.
 Health insurer Religare hit by data breach: How to check if your info is safe | The News Minute [Internet]. [cited 2021 Jan 14].
 Available from: https://www.thenewsminute.com/article/health-insurer-religare-hit-data-breach-how-check-if-your-info-safe-128533 13.
 Medical Data Leaks [Internet].
 Drishti IAS. [cited 2021 Jan 14].
 Available from: https://www.drishtiias.com/daily-updates/daily-news-analysis/medical-data-leaks 14.
 A billion medical images exposed, but doctors ignore warnings [Internet].
 TechCrunch. [cited 2021 Jan.
 Available from: https://social.techcrunch.com/2020/01/10/medical-images-exposed-pacs/ 15.
 Kothapalli SK.
 How Screwed is Indian Healthcare Data?
 [Internet].
 Medium.
 2020 [cited 2021 Jan 14].
 Available from: https://medium.com/bugbountywriteup/how-screwed-is-indian-healthcare-data-fa4584be8a04 16.
 Personal_Data_Protection_Bill,2018.pdf [Internet]. [cited 2020 Oct 5].
 Available from: https://www.meity.gov.in/writereaddata/files/Personal_Data_Protection_Bill,2018.pdf 17.
 The Personal Data Protection Bill, 2019 [Internet].
 PRSIndia.
 2019 [cited 2021 Jan 14].
 Available from: https://www.prsindia.org/billtrack/personal-data-protection-bill-2019 18.
 The Personal Data Protection Bill, 2019 – Privacy – India [Internet]. [cited 2021 Jan 14].
 Available from: https://www.mondaq.com/india/data-protection/880766/the-personal-data-protection-bill-2019 19.
 Sharma NC.
 PM Modi launches National Digital Health Mission [Internet]. mint.
 2020 [cited 2021 Jan 14].
 Available from: https://www.livemint.com/news/india/pm-modi-launches-national-digital-health-mission-11597467562654.html 20. ndhm_strategy_overview.pdf [Internet]. [cited 2020 Dec 31].
 Available from: https://ndhm.gov.in/documents/ndhm_strategy_overview 21.
 Bakshi A. Why the draft health data management policy raises red flags about privacy [Internet]. mint.
 2020 [cited 2020 Dec 31].
 Available from: https://www.livemint.com/mint-lounge/features/why-the-draft-health-data-management-policy-raises-red-flags-about-privacy-11599060874405.html 22.
 NDHM Sandbox [Internet]. [cited 2021 Jan 1].
 Available from: https://sandbox.ndhm.gov.in/ 23.
 NATIONAL COMMITTEE ON META DATA AND DATA STANDARDS.pdf [Internet]. [cited 2020 Oct 17].
 Available from: http://egovstandards.gov.in/sites/default/files/Part%20I%20MDDS%20Overview%20Report_0.pdf 24. list_cdes.pdf [Internet]. [cited 2020 Oct 17].
 Available from: https://rarediseases.info.nih.gov/files/list_cdes.pdf 25.
 EU_RD_Platform_CDS_Final.pdf [Internet]. [cited 2020 Oct 17].
 Available from: https://eu-rd-platform.jrc.ec.europa.eu/sites/default/files/CDS/EU_RD_Platform_CDS_Final.pdf 26.
 Mdds sundararaman 12th meeting [Internet]. [cited 2021 Jan 14].
 Available from: https://www.slideshare.net/PankajGupta9/mdds-sundararaman-12th-meeting

 FEASIBILITY OF RARE-X INDIA PILOT – INTERVIEWS WITH STAKEHOLDER